zandermax/sfdx/README.md

 ## To import all commands to be used in a CLI

   > All of the commands have a relevant terminal command (*including shortcuts!*), thanks to [yargs](https://github.com/yargs/yargs).
-To import all of them, simply use the "yargs" property of each to create the relevant command.
+To import all of them, simply use the `.yargs` property of each to create the relevant command.

 For example, to import all of the commands, do the following (ensure you have [yargs](https://github.com/yargs/yargs) installed):